Hair loss in women

-Their shorter hair such as eyelashes, arm and leg hair and Eyebrows have a short anagen phase - about one month.
-Your scalp hair can last up to six years or even longer.
+Your shorter hair, such as eyelashes, arm and leg hair and eyebrows, has a short anagen phase - about one month.
+Your head hair can last up to six years or even longer.

 What are the types of hair loss?

 There are three: anagen effluvium, telogen effluvium and FPHL.